Kirti391/SimonsSays/README.md

 - 🎯 Random sequence generation
 - 🧠 Increasing difficulty with each level
-- 🔊 Interactive button animations and sounds
+- 🔊 Interactive button animations
-- ❌ Game-over detection with restart option
+- ❌ Game-over detection
 - 📱 Responsive design for all devices

 ---